James231/GoogleAppScript-UsefulScripts/README.md

 If you want to put a contact form on a static website, where you can't post the values to a php/node/go/dotnet backend, post the values to this Google Apps Script endpoint instead.
 It will log all entries in a Google Spreadsheet, and send you an email whenever someone submits something.

+There is also code for using Google's ReCaptcha.
+I only provide the Google Apps Script code and assume you can figure out the client side code yourself.

 [See how to use it here.](https://github.com/James231/GoogleAppScript-UsefulScripts/tree/master/ContactForm)

 ## Email Subscription